xlladdins/xll/docs/Excel4MacrosQ-S.md

 max\_rows, col\_names\_logical, row\_nums\_logical, named\_rng\_logical,
 fetch\_first\_logical)

-Connection\_num    is the unique connection ID for a data source.
+Connection\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique connection ID for a data source.
 The data source specified must have pending query results.
 Pending query results are generated by a call to SQL.EXEC.QUERY on the same connection.

   - > If there are no pending results on the connection SQL.RETRIEVE
     > returns the \#N/A error value.